Quick user guide

 Systems can be healthy or unhealthy, balanced or imbalanced.
 For example, in order to stop a health issue from recurring, alongside dealing with urgent symptoms more locally, it is best to deal with the whole person at the same time.

-It is vitally important for Global People Power World-Citizens to be able to think locally to globally every day because global systemic problems such as climate change and unjust economic systems require global systemic solutions.
+It is vitally important for Global People Power Earth-Citizens to be able to think locally to globally every day because global systemic problems such as climate change and unjust economic systems require global systemic solutions.
 It is now just as important to to protest, unite and create solutions at the global sphere as it is to do so at the local and national sphere.

 Systememojis provide a rough map of our awareness as it evolves and becomes wider and more inclusive.
 For example, it can be said that humanity learns collectively like children learn, through making mistakes and through an impulse to explore new horizons, new systems.
 Through the destructive excesses of the present age of individualism and global corporate competition, we are learning that a new kind of globalisation is needed, a globalisation that is in harmony with the natural world and is based on common values of inclusion, participation, peace, justice, sustainability and prosperity.

-With regards to being a Global People Power World-Citizen, it is most vital to attempt to honour and enable the healthy expression of other people’s values no matter how much they differ from our own.
+With regards to being a Global People Power Earth-Citizen, it is most vital to attempt to honour and enable the healthy expression of other people’s values no matter how much they differ from our own.
 It is not diversity of values that is the main contributor to conflict but restriction of the power to express one’s values.

 Each Systememoji is not a box or category to stick people in.
 Instead they relate to an experience of increasing interconnectedness and complexity.
 As a map with marker points, they are a communication tool that enable people to better understand their own and other people’s thinking, the people they need to work with to tackle global problems.